WIPACrepo/wipac-dev-workflows/image-publish/README.md

-# WIPACRepo/wipac-dev-workflows/image-publish/workflow.yml
+# WIPACrepo/wipac-dev-workflows/image-publish/workflow.yml

-This GitHub Action builds and pushes Docker images to Docker Hub or GitHub Container Registry (GHCR), and optionally requests Singularity image builds or removals on CVMFS.
+This GitHub Actions workflow builds and pushes Docker images to Docker Hub or GitHub Container Registry (GHCR), and optionally requests Singularity image builds or removals on CVMFS.

 ## Inputs